 “The Silo Effect: The peril of expertise and the promise of breaking down barriers,” Gillian Tett.
 Anthropologist turned business journalist who uses her study of culture to help organizations bust silos and improve performance.

-“Repurposing HR: From a cost center to a business accelerator.”
+“Leading an HR Transformation: A Practical Road Map for Aligning People Strategies to Business Results.”
 Carol Anderson – for HR teams that want to break down barriers, think collectively and add great value to their organizations.